 I reserve the right to make changes in course policy at any time.

 Due Dates for Major Assignments

-Note: This is NOT your homework calendar; it is a brief overview of the major assignments due in the course.
+Note: This is NOT your homework calendar; it is a brief overview of the due dates for major assignments in the course.
 However, you can use this schedule to plan your semester.